Social Icons

 Directed by Alfred Hitchcock

-Dial M for Murder is a classic mystery thriller that I will advise all Alfred Hitchcock fans to go watch.
-If you love mystery movies, this is one you will have to take the time to see.
+Dial M for Murder is a classic mystery thriller that I would advise all Alfred Hitchcock fans to watch.
+If you love mystery movies, this is one you’ll want to take the time to see.

-The saying that all things work together for good kind of came into play in this movie, the acting was in top shape, the script and dialogue were intriguing.
-This will not go down as the best of Hitchcock but it still stands out, the cinematography isn’t classic since majority of the movie was done in a confined apartment, the screenplay was not as grand as there is little room pull out all the stops but the plot is as grand as they come.
-The plot takes you on a journey where you get to see things in the view of the three leads; each one is giving a scene time to win you over to their side.
+The saying "all things work together for good" kind of comes into play in this movie.
+The acting is top-notch, and the script and dialogue are intriguing.
+This may not go down as the best of Hitchcock, but it still stands out.
+The cinematography isn’t classic, since most of the movie takes place in a confined apartment.
+The screenplay isn’t as grand, as there’s little room to pull out all the stops, but the plot is as grand as they come.
+The plot takes you on a journey where you get to see things from the point of view of the three leads.
+Each one is given a scene to win you over to their side.

-Done in 1954, this movie is directed by Alfred Hitchcock based on a stage play done in 1952.
-The screenplay and the stage play on which it was based were both written by English playwright Frederick Knott, and the movie did well in the box office and was well received by critics.
+Made in 1954, this movie was directed by Alfred Hitchcock and based on a stage play from 1952.
+The screenplay and stage play were both written by English playwright Frederick Knott.
+The movie did well at the box office and was well-received by critics.

-The stories plot is all about Tony Wendice (Ray Milland) obsession to take revenge on his wife for cheating on him.
+The plot is all about Tony Wendice (Ray Milland) and his obsession with taking revenge on his wife for cheating on him.

-He decided to kill her and the best way to do it was to allow a stranger take the fall, so he plotted and thought through how to commit the perfect murder, one thing he forgot to think about is his wife Margot Mary Wendice (Grace Kelly) will to live, as the man he sent to murder her, was murdered.
+He decides to kill her, and the best way to do it is to have a stranger take the fall.
+So he plots and thinks through how to commit the perfect murder.
+One thing he forgets to consider, however, is his wife Margot Mary Wendice's (Grace Kelly) will to live, as the man he hired to murder her ends up being killed instead.

-A remake of the movie was done in 1998 and it was titled A Perfect Murder directed by Andrew Davis, the remake had Michael Douglas play the husband and Gwyneth Paltrow was the wife.
-In the 1998 remake the characters of Halliday and Swann are combined which was played by Viggo Mortensen.
+A remake of the movie was made in 1998 and titled A Perfect Murder, directed by Andrew Davis.
+The remake stars Michael Douglas as the husband and Gwyneth Paltrow as the wife.
+In the 1998 remake, the characters of Halliday and Swann are combined, with Viggo Mortensen playing the role.

 So take the time to watch this classic.